Carlton Cuse: Five Days at Memorial (2022)

 Cuse and John Ridley together wrote all eight episodes of Five Days at Memorial.
-Two were directed by Cuse, three were directed by Ridley, and three were directed by Wendey Stanzler.
 Cuse and Ridley jointly served as the showrunners for the eight hour limited series.
+Two episodes were directed by Cuse, three were directed by Ridley, and three were directed by Wendey Stanzler.
 It is based on the 2013 book Five Days at Memorial: Life and Death in a Storm-Ravaged Hospital by New York Times journalist Sheri Fink.
 Her original reporting for the Times and ProPublica, depicting the difficulties a New Orleans hospital endured after Hurricane Katrina made landfall on the city, led to her being awarded the Pulitzer Prize.
 The series stars Vera Farmiga as Dr. Anna Pou and Cherry Jones as Susan Mulderick.

-The first three episodes of Five Days at Memorial launched August 12, 2022 on AppleTV+, followed by a new one every Friday through September 16, 2022.
+The first three episodes of Five Days at Memorial launched August 12, 2022, on AppleTV+, followed by a new one every Friday through September 16, 2022.